-Dennis R. Dean currently serves as the Interim Vice President for Research and Innovation and the Director of the Fralin Life Science Institute.
+Dennis R. Dean currently serves as the Director of the Fralin Life Sciences Institute.

 Joining the faculty at Virginia Tech in 1985, Dean has been involved in both undergraduate and graduate instruction, offering courses in general microbiology, gene regulation, and laboratory applications.
 His teaching and service has extended outside the university with participation in the development and oversight of the Fralin outreach program, which serves thousands of high school students each year.
 He has been actively and continuously engaged in professional service throughout his career, having served on numerous peer-review and site-visit panels and chaired and organized international conferences, including two Gordon Research Conferences.
 Dean also served as acting Director of the Virginia Tech Carilion Research Institute, with primary responsibility for oversight of laboratory design and financial management between 2008-2009.